ligato/docs/docs/plugins/db-plugins.md

 Data synchronization addresses the situation when multiple data sets must by synchronized as a result of a published event.

-Examples of components that publish events.
+Examples of components that publish events:

 - database upon updates to data
 - message bus consuming messages from Kafka topics